Chew/TARDIS-Docs/docs/randomiser-circuit.md

 ---
 layout: default
-title: Randomiser circuit
+title: Randomiser Circuit
 ---

-# Randomiser circuit
+# Randomiser Circuit

 When inserted in the Advanced Console, the TARDIS attempts to find a completely random destination.